fuadhoquef8414/About-Me/README.md

 - favorite sport is basketball!
   - I also like football.
 - favorite show is All American.
 - favorite cartoon is Spongebob.
+- favorite anime is DBZ
 [learn More About Me](https://fuadhoquef8414.github.io/)